In This Guide

 Can You Drive an RV in Naples?
 License & Age Rules

 Yes, you can absolutely drive an RV in Naples, and generally, a standard Class E driver's license is sufficient for driving most rental motorhomes in Florida, specifically those weighing under 26,001 pounds.
-Most of our rental fleet, including popular Class C motorhomes like the cruise america Explorer (7.1m length, 4 sleeping places) and various Class B campervans, falls well within this weight limit, meaning you won't need a Commercial Driver's License (CDL).
+Most of our rental fleet, including popular Class C motorhomes like the Cruise America Explorer (7.1m length, 4 sleeping places) and various Class B campervans, falls well within this weight limit, meaning you won't need a Commercial Driver's License (CDL).
 For foreign drivers, a valid driver's license from your home country is required, and an International Driving Permit (IDP) is recommended for translation, though often not mandatory.

 The minimum age for renting an RV in Naples is 21 years old with Bandana, without young driver surcharges or vehicle class restrictions.
 This commitment to accessibility reflects our philosophy as True RV Specialists, dedicated to helping a wide range of travelers experience the joys of the open road.
-Our extensive network of over 50 leading RV suppliers worldwide, including El Monte and cruise america, ensures you have plenty of options whether you're looking for a comfortable campervan for couples or a larger motorhome for a family with kids.
+Our extensive network of over 50 leading RV suppliers worldwide, including El Monte and Cruise America, ensures you have plenty of options whether you're looking for a comfortable campervan for couples or a larger motorhome for a family with kids.

 Road Conditions & Terrain in Naples